NUWCDIVNPT/stig-manager/docs/installation-and-setup/db.rst

 .. _mySQL:

-Database - MySQL 8.0.24+
+Database - MySQL Latest 8.x
 -----------------------------

-The STIG Manager API is tested with the latest 3 minor versions of the MySQL 8.0.x series, and 8.0.24.
+The STIG Manager API is tested with the latest 2 minor versions of the MySQL 8.0.x and 8.4.x series, and 8.0.24.
-While STIG Manager will bootstrap when provided with an 8.0.24+ MySQL database, it is strongly recommended you use the latest version of MySQL 8.0.x available.
+While STIG Manager will bootstrap when provided with an 8.0.24+ MySQL database, it is strongly recommended you use the latest version of MySQL 8.4.x available.

 The API requires knowledge of 1) the DB address/port, 2) which schema (database) is used for STIG Manager, and 3) User credentials with necessary privileges on that schema. `More information about MySQL. <https://dev.mysql.com/doc/>`_